longndt/react-course/react-javascript/lesson1-fundamentals-setup/theory/theory1.md

 ---

-## 5. TSX Rules and Why They Exist
+## 5. JSX Rules and Why They Exist

 ### Rule 1: Single Root Element